In this post, we will be covering the best cycling routes in Germany which will help you give some options for a day tour during the Covid situation.

 One such example is the Radtour Planner of Hessen

 I just searched for the route from Bad Homburg to Frankfurt and I got the below result there

-Now the above one is just for the Hessen Region but if you are looking to use similar application for the complete Germany region then you might wanna take a look at Vera Radroutenplaner it also shows the chart which means How much up hill an down hill you will have to cycle around.
+Now the above one is just for the Hessen Region but if you are looking to use a similar application for the complete German region then you might wanna take a look at Vera Radroutenplaner it also shows the chart which means How much uphill and downhill you will have to cycle around.

-That was all the information around the best cycling routes in Germany and How you can plan your own cycling routes in Germany.
-I also tried to share the information around the best application which will help you in your next cycling trip in Germany.
+That was all the information about the best cycling routes in Germany and How you can plan your own cycling routes in Germany.
+I also tried to share the information about the best application which will help you on your next cycling trip in Germany.